topranks/mib2SnmpCol/README.md

         mibs +MIB-NAME-1
         mibs +MIB-NAME-2
         mibs +MIB-NAME-3

+If your MIB files have ".txt" or ".my" extensions do not include that part in snmp.conf.
+Just include the file (MIB) name without the extenstion.

 So for instance if I had added MIBs for 'OpenBSD' I might end up with something like this in /etc/snmp/snmp.conf: